 You will learn the PADI system in confined water, open water and in the classroom.
 The IDC courses can be held in English, Spanish, Italian and French.

-EFR instructor (candidates need to be certified as EFR – or equivalent – adult and child primary and secondary care with CPR) Scheduled:
+EFR instructor (candidates need to be certified as EFR – or equivalent – adult and child primary and secondary care with CPR): Sept 23 & 24, 2015

-TEC and Rebreatherdiscover and sidemount diver course Scheduled:
+TEC and Rebreather discover and sidemount diver course: After IE